Coronavirus: Facts and How to Help

-- Gaza: CRS has distributed over 12,000 COVID-19 informational leaflets, held 14 caregiver awareness sessions, and sent information about the virus via text messages.
-More than 340 vulnerable families have been able to access hygiene items through CRS' voucher program and staff are working to increase the availability of those supplies, as well as food assistance.
+- Gaza: CRS has distributed over 12,000 COVID-19 informational leaflets and sent information about the virus via text messages.
+More than 2,000 vulnerable families have been able to access hygiene items through CRS' voucher program and 20,000 people have received food assistance.

-- Iraq: In vulnerable communities like Baghdad and Kirkuk, CRS has distributed information on how to best prevent the coronavirus from spreading and is working with Caritas Iraq to support seven health clincs with their COVID-19 response.
+- Iraq: In vulnerable communities like Baghdad and Kirkuk, CRS has distributed information on how to best prevent the coronavirus from spreading and is working with Caritas Iraq to support seven health clinics with their COVID-19 response.

 - Lebanon: CRS is supporting Caritas Lebanon to help train staff in healthcare centers on the best prevention and control methods.
-Staff members are also developing COVID-19 awareness materials like posters and flyers that can be given to local communities.
-CRS partners have begun distributing hygiene kits and gathering protective equipment and cleaning supplies for medical staff, volunteers and patients.
+CRS partners have distributed hygiene kits, protective equipment, and cleaning supplies for medical staff, volunteers, and patients.

-With a presence in over 35 African countries, CRS is well positioned to carry out a response to a possible coronavirus outbreak.
+With a presence in over 35 African countries, CRS is well-positioned to carry out a response to any possible infectious disease outbreak, including COVID-19.
 During the 2014 West Africa Ebola crisis, CRS and partners led intensive efforts to prevent the spread of the disease.
-Drawing on lessons learned during that experience, CRS is ready and well prepared to respond to a potential outbreak in Africa.
+Drawing on lessons learned during that experience, CRS has responded to the COVID-19 pandemic in a multitude of ways.

-- Democratic Republic of the Congo: CRS is working to support preventative measures, like reinforcing correct hand-washing techniques, as well as providing accurate information about the virus through radio broadcasts.
-Staff members are working to provide more than 3,500 families with food and cash assistance and more than 8,000 families with hand-washing kits.
+- Democratic Republic of the Congo: CRS is continuing to support preventative measures, like reinforcing correct hand-washing techniques, as well as providing accurate information about the virus through radio broadcasts.
+12 Catholic health centers have received health and community awareness training from CRS staff members, as well as hand-washing stations and hygiene supplies.

 - Kenya: CRS staff have completed trainings for 3,500 Nairobi health care workers as well as provided hand-washing booths in high-volume health facilities.
 CRS is also working with local governments and the Kenya Conference of Catholic Bishops to broadcast COVID-19 messaging over the radio, as well as supporting three Catholic hospitals in Nairobi that serve high-risk populations living in informal settlements and low-income communities.

 - Mali: CRS is providing those in need with personal protective equipment and, through the McGovern-Dole Food for Education program, is working to get take home meals to students while schools are closed.